Donor Success Story: Sheila Drew

 A few years ago, Drew and her husband, James, adopted a daughter, Aibhilin, from China Adoption With Love, Inc. (CAWLI).
 The name Aibhilin is Irish and means "a wished for, longed for child."
 In April 2012, Drew received word from CAWLI that a little girl named Hannah Benson was in need of a kidney.

-"I've been blessed with health, happiness and a wonderful family, including our beautiful daughter," Drew says.
 "I felt that answering the call to be a donor for Hannah was the right thing to do."
 She started the donor screening process, but ultimately another individual (a Boston-based physician who is also an adoptive CAWLI parent) was determined to be the best donor for Hannah.

 Drew was undeterred, and continued to feel a strong need to give back.
 "I knew that I could make a difference in someone's life by getting them off dialysis," she says.
 "Whoever needed my kidney would receive it in honor of Hannah."
 She ended up being a match for Carol Ryan, a 55 year-old mother and grandmother from Coventry, Rhode Island.